 Amy Fraser, Bassoon

 Amy Fraser is a graduate of the Manhattan School of Music.
-Among her orchestral credits, she has performed with the New Philharmonic of New Jersey, Harrisburg Symphony, Soulful Symphony, New Jersey Ballet, Albany Symphony, and the New York Virtuosi, to name a few.
-Ms. Fraser toured the country extensively with the Music of Andrew Lloyd Weber.
-She toured Spain on two occasions with the American Festival Orchestra and the Connecticut Chamber Orchestra.
-Choral engagements include the Greenwich Village Singers, New Jersey Chorale, Ars Musica, and several other oratorio societies.
-For the past several years, Ms. Fraser has been enriching the lives of public school children through “Music Outreach Educative Workshops.”
-This program is comprised of the art of storytelling, musical demonstration and an age-appropriate lecture.
+Among her orchestral credits, she has performed with the New Philharmonic of New Jersey, Harrisburg Symphony, Soulful Symphony, Albany Symphony, Black Pearl Chamber Orchestra and New York Virtuosi.
+She is a teaching artist as part of an Arts In Education program funded by the Bronx Arts Ensemble.
+Ms. Fraser was a founding member of the West Harlem Winds, forerunner ensemble to The Harlem Chamber Players.
+She toured nationally with the Music of Andrew Lloyd Weber, and toured Spain with the American Festival Orchestra and the Connecticut Chamber Orchestra.
+Choral engagements include the Greenwich Village Singers, New Jersey Chorale, and Ars Musica.
+For many years, she enriched the lives of public school children through "Music Outreach Educative Workshops," a program comprised of the art of storytelling, lecture, and musical demonstration.
+Ms. Fraser travels to the Washington, DC area to perform with Janel Leppin's avant garde ensemble, Volcanic Ash.

 Andréa Bradford, Soprano